 - any application you make to us as an enquiry;

-- if you fail to meet your payment obligations or you commit a serious credit infringement in relation to consumer credit provided by us under your consumer credit contract;
+- if you fail to meet your payment obligations in relation to r commercial credit provided by us under your commercial credit contract;

 Credit Reporting Bodies offer a service to credit providers wishing to send direct marketing material about credit services to individuals.
 This is called “credit pre-screening”.
 You have the right to request that a Credit Reporting Body exclude your credit reporting information from being used by them for direct marketing pre-screening activities.
 You should contact each relevant Credit Reporting Body directly if you wish to request this.

-For all privacy related queries, including requests for access and correction, complaints, requests to have the Statement of Notifiable Matters provided in an alternative form, or any other requests, please contact us at:
+For all privacy related queries, including requests for access and correction, complaints, requests to have the Statement of Notifiable Matters provided in an alternative form, or any other requests, please contact our Privacy Officer: